wandrll/my_language_x86-64/README.md

 ```sh
 ./comp input
 ```
-It generetes file with  name "a.myasm"
+It generetes file with  name "res"

 2.
 ```sh